I am a Clinical Associate Professor of Computer Science at the Courant Institute of

-I am a teacher and scholar whose career has focused on research in the areas of data science, artifical intelligence, machine learning, labor and education.
+My career has been focused on research and teaching in the areas of data science, artifical intelligence, machine learning, labor and education.
 In 2020, I was the lead instructor for a three cohorts of a 13-week data science intensive course designed to train students for careers as data scientists.

 I am familiar with a wide range of statistical and machine learning algorithms, and I have extensive experience with large data sets, statistical analysis including regression analysis and propensity score matching, cluster analysis, database systems, and text processing.
 I am the author of a book on neural networks.

-In my social science work, I focus on research and program evaluation in workforce development and training, labor markets, income security, and higher education.
+In my social science work, I have focussed on research and program evaluation in workforce development and training, labor markets, income security, and higher education.